magento/merchdocs/src/marketing/prex-type-recentview.md

 ee_only: true
 ---

-The _Recently viewed_ recommendation type displays products based on the user's browser history.
+The _Recently viewed_ recommendation type displays products most recently viewed by the shopper.

 ## How it works